Data-Driven Linear Koopman Embedding for Networked Systems: Model-Predictive Grid Control: Introduction

-\textbf{Contributions:} To summarize, the main contributions are: \begin{itemize} \item A Koopman-based data-driven linear embedding of an unknown nonlinear dynamics is presented, that comprises of a deep learning-based end-to-end encoder-decoder architecture, termed KDNN, for lifting any unknown nonlinear dynamics to a higher dimensional linear space. \item An end-to-end KDNN training methodology that only utilizes the trajectory data collected from simulating the nonlinear system dynamics under a variety of inputs and disturbances. \item Validation of the proposed approach, both efficacy and robustness, by application to IEEE 39 bus system. \end{itemize}
+\begin{enumerate} \item A Koopman-based, data-driven, ``basis-dictionary free", linear embedding of a nonlinear networked dynamics, that comprises a deep learning-based end-to-end encoder-decoder architecture, termed KDNN, for lifting the controlled nonlinear dynamics to a higher dimensional linear space. \item An end-to-end KDNN training methodology that only utilizes the trajectory data collected from the controlled nonlinear networked system dynamics under a variety of inputs and disturbances, to {\em simultaneously} learn the (i) lifting bases, (ii) linear dynamics of the lifted domain, and (iii) projection mapping to the original space. \item Validation of the proposed approach for both efficacy and robustness by application to IEEE 39-bus power network and $\pm$~10\% load variation, and its comparison with standard Koopman-based approach involving radial or polynomial basis. \end{enumerate}